evannetwork/evannetwork.github.io/dev/deployment.md

 ## IPFS Deployment

-If you want to deploy your application without any ENS address by using an contract, you can have a look at the [standalone DApp tutorial](/dapps/standalone/standalone) in the section "3.1 Deploy ƉApp within an Contract".
+If you want to deploy your application without any ENS address by using a contract, you can have a look at the [standalone DApp tutorial](/dapps/standalone/standalone) in the section "3.1 Deploy ƉApp within an Contract".